 It is so important to work with people that understand you and your vision.
 Since there was a high level of detail in the remodel, the finish carpentry work was key.
 Thankfully, I had amazing people that had worked with old homes and wanted me to be happy.
 They noticed little things before I would and made sure everything was how I pictured it.
 This sometimes meant removing an incorrect piece of trim and changing it.
 At the time, I felt bad saying something.
 But if you’re always going to notice it, say something!

 Watch the tour of my kitchen renovation:

 Materials and Sources

-Note: no links contained in this post are affiliate links.
-I have received no payment and will not receive any commission for the products linked below.
-These links are for your convenience only.
+Note: Some links contained in this post are affiliate links.
+Most are not.
+These links are for your convenience.

 Paint Colors, Floors & Fixtures